 Latvia’s IMF-supported program was successfully completed in December 2011.
 Since then, the IMF has encouraged the government to devise ways to make the safety net permanent and strengthen it through better targeting of social assistance and progressive tax policy without distorting work incentives.

 Making room for critical social and infrastructure spending

-IMF-supported programs may support reductions in the government wage bill, which affects public sector workers.
-Typically, such cuts are supported when the wage bill has been increasing to unsustainable levels or when wages are substantially out of line with those in the private sector.
-An important motivation for reducing the public sector wage bill is to create fiscal space for critical social and infrastructure spending.
+IMF-supported programs may support reductions in the government wage bill burden (its share in GDP), which affects public sector workers.
+Typically, such measures are supported when the wage bill has been increasing to unsustainable levels, wages are substantially out of line with those in the private sector, or government employment is greater than in comparator countries.
+An important motivation for containing the public sector wage bill is to create fiscal space for critical social and investment spending.

-In some cases, spending cuts are implemented to return public finances to a sustainable position and free up resources for private sector activity.
+In some cases, wage bill cuts are implemented to return public finances to a sustainable position and free up resources for private sector activity.
 Wherever possible, such measures are accompanied by provisions to protect the poorest public workers.

 In Jamaica, for instance, under the Fund-supported program the government aims to reduce public sector wage costs from 11 percent of GDP to no more than 9 percent over the medium term.
-In the short run, this reform is supported by a multiyear wage agreement with the unions.
-For the medium term, it will be critical to modernize the public sector and enhance its efficiency.
+At the start of the arrangement, in May 2013, this reform was supported by a multiyear wage agreement with the unions.
+For the medium term, to the program foresees a range of reforms to modernize the public sector and enhance its quality and efficiency.